Connecting Communities and Business

 Our Vision is to create dynamic global thought-leadership on the role of digical (i.e. ‘digital-physical’) environments, to secure equality and sustainability in economic prosperity, resource use and societal progress.
 And, our Mission is to explore, examine and envisage sustainable ways of creating digically enhanced living environments, responsible businesses and resilient communities by co-producing data-led solutions to ever changing cross-territorial challenges.

 The Centre is committed to addressing “real world” issues related to the virtual and the physical environments that shape economic and social activities at different scales.
 The Centre's value proposition lies in a wide range of academic offerings that effectively engage people, corporates and place-shapers.
-Enabling co-creation and co-use of knowledge, it will provide a unique evidence and resource base to shape more sustainable, prosperous and equitable places to live and work.
+It will enable co-creation and co-use of knowledge through multi-disciplinary investigation bringing together various subject areas such as Economics, Data Science, Geography, Psychology and Information Technology etc. It will provide a unique evidence and resource base to shape more sustainable, prosperous and equitable places to live and work.
 Our ethos revolves around empowering people as data users to apply information intelligently.
 Our research framework actively promotes engaged citizenship and the co-generation of intellectual assets to benefit businesses and other actors in the long-term.
 See also our Brochure

 We welcome the opportunity to work with businesses and public sector organisations to develop, co-create and co-produce collaborative research projects.
 We have designed a Partnership Portfolio scheme specifically to meet the needs and aspirations of all our partners.
 If you are interested in becoming a partner or would like to participate in Centre for intelligent Places research activities please get in touch with us today.
 You can find more details about our partnership offering by clicking READ more and going to our Download Section.